by ProcureDeskLast Updated : Dec-03-2020

 1. Sort items by a common unique identified – in terms of priority

-2. Then create a pivot with item description in rows and then add the count to it.
+2. Then, create a pivot with item description in rows and add the count.
 This will only list unique items.

 3. Sort items by count.

 4. Then copy that data in a separate tab.